SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Experiments and Results

+\textbf{Dataset.} We extract activations from SD v1.5~\cite{rombach2022high} within the UnlearnCanvas Benchmark~\cite{zhang2024unlearncanvas}, which contains 20 objects (e.g., ``Bears'', ``Cats'') and 50 styles (e.g., ``Impressionism'', ``Cubism'').
+SD v1.x family remains the standard evaluation setting for concept-erasure research: the benchmark itself is built on SD v1.5, and most contemporary methods report results on SD v1.x~\cite{cywinski2025saeuron, Thakral_2025_CVPR, Wang_2025_CVPR, ACE_2025_CVPR, Lee_2025_CVPR, Srivatsan_2025_CVPR, Wu_2025_CVPR, kim2026cooccurring}.
+This makes SD v1.x the appropriate and widely-accepted testbed for fair comparison and reproducibility.
+Nevertheless, we report preliminary experiments on SDX-Turbo in Appendix~\ref{sec:sdxl}.

+Following SAeUron~\cite{cywinski2025saeuron}, we construct labeled training data by generating activations from one-sentence prompts (anchor prompts).
+For each object $c$, we use 80 prompts and collect feature maps from selected U-Net cross-attention blocks across all 50 denoising steps.
+For each style $s$, we append the postfix \texttt{in \{\textit{style}\} style} to the anchor prompts.
+Each activation is directly labeled with its corresponding object and style based on the prompt structure, creating explicit concept-activation pairs.
+These anchor prompts are also used for the validation dataset $D$.
 We focus our analysis on block \texttt{up.1.1} for object-related features, as this block has been empirically demonstrated to specialize in generating specific visual aspects~\cite{basu2023localizing}.
-This controlled labeling strategy provides clean supervision signals that enable direct concept-neuron mapping during SAE training, contrasting with unsupervised approaches that must discover concept representations through post-hoc analysis.
-For evaluation, we employed the same setting of SAeUron~\cite{cywinski2025saeuron}.
+This controlled labeling strategy provides clean supervision signals that enable direct concept-neuron mapping during SAE training, contrasting with unsupervised approaches that discover concepts through post-hoc analysis.
+We compute evaluation metrics on a test set with prompts \texttt{An image of \{\textit{object}\} in \{\textit{style}\} style}.